sHoskens/gulpinator/README.md

 tests, I'll start automating it in here.

-###Add HTML templating support
+###More HTML templating support
-Add support for several HTML templating preprocessors, like Jade, Mustache, Handlebars,...
+Add support for several HTML templating preprocessors, like Jade, Handlebars,...